This integration guide goes into effect after June 6, 2022.

-The local government contact data that Power Almanac provides is even more valuable once integrated into your CRM for use by account executives, business development representatives, and marketers via integrated marketed automation tools.
+The local government contact data provided by Power Almanac is even more valuable once integrated into your CRM for use by account executives, business development representatives, and marketers via integrated marketing automation tools.

 Because organizations use different CRMs, and configure them to suit their needs, Power Almanac provides a universally importable set of CSV files that contain Account and Contact level fields.
 This guide will help you configure your CRM to accept, maintain, and leverage Power Almanac data.